English (Writing) Placement Testing

 The English Placement Test involves writing a general knowledge essay and assesses your ability to write.
 You do not need to make any special preparation for this essay, but we've listed below some information to help you review.
 You will have the opportunity to create outlines, maps, or rough drafts.
 The test is untimed but should NOT take any longer than 60-90 minutes.
 Only your final submission will be evaluated.

 See the English department’s website for recommendations and a video (also displayed below) on how to review for the English Placement Test.

 After Placement Testing

-Based on writing placement test scores, students will enroll in one of three classes: ENG 050, ENG 106, or ENG 110.
-Students who will benefit from smaller classes and remedial instruction will place in ENG 050: Basic Writing.
+Based on writing placement test scores, students will enroll in one of three classes: ENG 113, ENG 114, or ENG 115.
+Students who will benefit from smaller classes and remedial instruction will place in ENG 113: Introduction to Academic Writing.
 Students must earn a grade of “C” or higher to satisfy the developmental writing placement.

 Whenever possible, students are encouraged to remediate any developmental placement before beginning classes at Ship.
 In order to successfully move on to the college level, students must earn a grade of “C” or higher or its equivalent.
 Those who earn below a “C” must repeat the course the next immediate semester.

 Frequently, students who test into a developmental level do not sufficiently review prior to testing.
 Please access and review all available resources.

 It is important to take placement test(s) as early as possible so that you have time to remediate before beginning classes at Ship if necessary.

 For many students, a developmental placement may be satisfied via coursework at their local community college.
 If you take a course at your local community college:

 - You must complete the course and earn a “C” or better.